abap2UI5 – (7/7) Technical Background: Under the Hood of abap2UI5

 This post will focus on the technical background and summarize all the project’s key ideas by covering topics such as its architecture, codebase and compatibility.

 abap2UI5 is designed as an open-source project.
-My goal in doing this is not only to make it accessible to everyone, but also allow for exchange of ideas.
+The goal in doing this is not only to make it accessible to everyone, but also allow for exchange of ideas.
 Therefore, this last blog post contains all technical details: It shares the underlying concept behind this approach, explains its adaptation to the ABAP Environment, its differences to RAP and finally focuses on its code line.
-While my background is mostly in traditional SAP areas such as Selection Screens, ALVs, UI5 and RAP, I am not an expert in all of the topics I will touch upon, but I was interested in what they can bring to the project.
+While my background is mostly in traditional ABAP and UI5 areas, I am not an expert in all of the topics I will touch upon, but I was interested in what they can bring to the project.
 This being said, if you catch any mistakes, please feel free to correct me.
 As always, I welcome all feedback.

 (1) HTML Over the Wire